Legendrian contact homology in the product of a punctured Riemann surface and the real line: Preliminaries

-\begin{lemma} If $P$ is a $p+1$ punctured Riemann surface of genus $g$ then $P\times\R$ admits a contact form $\alpha$ such that it is finite at infinity according to Definition 2.1 in \cite{ekholm1}, furthermore, the Reeb vector field will be $\partial_z$ where $z$ is the $\R$ coordinate. \end{lemma} \begin{proof} Construct $P$ with the associated Liouville vector field as described in Lemma \ref{pliouville}.
+\begin{lemma} If $P$ is a $p+1$ punctured Riemann surface of genus $g$ then $P\times\R$ admits a contact form $\alpha$ such that it has finite geometry at infinity according to Definition 2.1 in \cite{ekholm1}, furthermore, the Reeb vector field will be $\partial_z$ where $z$ is the $\R$ coordinate. \end{lemma} \begin{proof} Construct $P$ with the associated Liouville vector field as described in Lemma \ref{pliouville}.
 Contract the symplectic form with the Liouville vector field on $P$.
 This will result in a 1-form $L'$.
 Let $\alpha=dz-L'$ be the contact form on $P\times \R$.
-It is straightforward to see that the form has finite geometry at infinity. \end{proof} \begin{remark} While the definition of finite at infinity is slightly technical, its use is to ensure that no holomorpic discs travel off to infinity.
-Since the Liouville vector field is expanding, this cannot happen in our case. \end{remark}
+It is straightforward to see that the form has finite geometry at infinity. \end{proof} \begin{remark} While the definition of finite geometry at infinity is slightly technical, its use is to ensure that no holomorpic discs travel off to infinity.
+Since the Liouville vector field is expanding, this cannot happen in our case.
+Each puncture can be compactified to a boundary component with outward pointing Liouville vectorfield.
+We can attach a cylinder $S^1\times\R_+$ to this puncture, expanding the Liouville vectorfield as fast as necessary. \end{remark}